 I’ve found that for most smaller families (especially ones who don’t grow their own cabbage), a jar or two of kraut at a time is plenty—which is why I much prefer fermenting sauerkraut in a mason jar on my countertop.
 Small batch fermenting is fun and requires a low investment—if a batch doesn’t work out, you didn’t just waste five gallons of food!
 I exclusively use wide-mouth quart mason jars for homemade sauerkraut.

 What special tools do you need to make homemade sauerkraut?

 Other than a good size jar with a lid, you don’t really need any special tools.
 However, there are two elements to the fermenting process that special tools can help with:

 - Keeping the cabbage below the brine.
 The key to getting a good ferment without any mold is to make sure the cabbage stays below the level of the liquid brine—mold can’t grow in the salty, liquid environment.
 There are specialty sauerkraut weights and fermentation lids that help with this.
 You can also DIY it for free!
 Grab some rocks from outside, clean them well, and then seal them in a zip-top baggie.
 Cut a circle the width of the jar out of one of the outer leaves of the cabbage.
 Wedge the cabbage circle into the jar on top of the cabbage under the brine, and then place the bag full of rocks on top to hold it down.

 - Allowing carbon dioxide to release from the ferment.
 As the bacteria multiply, the sauerkraut will release carbon dioxide.
 This gas needs to escape somewhere or eventually, your jar of sauerkraut will turn into a bomb of sauerkraut.
 You can avoid exploding kraut with a regular jar just by “burping” it (opening the jar to let some of the gas out) every day or so.
-There are special fermentation lids that also have airlocks that do the burping for you.
+There are also special fermentation lids that also have airlocks that do the burping for you.